realopt/BlockDecomposition.jl/doc/source/introduction.rst

 -----------------

-BlockJuMP.jl is a package providing features to take advantage of the shape of block structured problem.
-In other words, problems on which a Dantzig-Wolfe decomposition or a Benders decomposition can be applied.
+BlockJuMP.jl is a package providing features to take advantage of the shape of block structured problem; in other words, problems on which Dantzig-Wolfe decomposition or Benders decomposition can be applied.

 Benders decomposition
 ^^^^^^^^^^^^^^^^^^^^^